EquitXDev/EquitX-Documentation/EquitX Basics/Stability Pools & Liquidations.md

 There are several fees associated with participating in Stability Pools:

 1. A nominal ADA fee for initial deposits into a Stability Pool, redistributed as rewards to all pool contributors.

-2.A transaction fee (for deposits, withdrawals, or reward claims), also redistributed to contributors.
+2. A transaction fee (for deposits, withdrawals, or reward claims), also redistributed to contributors.

-3.A 2% fee on the total collateral rewards from liquidated CDPs, redistributed to EQTX stakers.
+3. A 2% fee on the total collateral rewards from liquidated CDPs, redistributed to EQTX stakers.
 As with all protocol parameters, this fee can be adjusted based on governance decisions by the community.

 ## What are Liquidations?